wy580477/Heroku-All-In-One-APP/README_en.md

 ## Attention
  1. **Do not abuse heroku's service, or your account could get banned.**
  2. Aria2 download speed is limited to 5MB/s on default.
+ 3. Anyone who can login into this app has full access to data in this app and Rclone remotes.
+Do not share with other ppl, and do not store sensitive information with this app.

 [Overview](#Overview)